wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 <!-- deleted by customization
-## web site development - Windows - Python Tools for Visual Studio
+## Web app development - Windows - Python Tools for Visual Studio
 -->
 <!-- keep by customization: begin -->
 ##<a name="website-development-windows-ptvs"></a> Web Site development - Windows - Python Tools for Visual Studio